Circle of Hope Turns Ten

 In order to accept and deliver more donations, Circle of Hope expanded its donation drop-off hours and procured a delivery van.
 The Dignity Project was created to provide toiletries and socks to homeless adults, helping them stay clean and healthy.
 In just one year, Circle of Hope provided 650 “Dignity Bags” full of these essential items to homeless individuals.

-Circle of Hope partnered with Woods-Mullen Shelter for women, Heading Home family shelter, and Clinton Street family shelter in Framingham.
-By partnering with Clinton Street Shelter, Circle of Hope began expanding into Metro West to address the growing rate of family homelessness in Greater Boston.
+Circle of Hope partnered with Woods-Mullen Shelter for women, Heading Home family shelter, and Clinton House Family Shelter in Framingham.
+By partnering with Clinton House, Circle of Hope began expanding into Metro West to address the growing rate of family homelessness in Greater Boston.

 Circle of Hope also held its first family volunteer event, Full Circle, on Needham Town Common.